Ulrich Wernitz

-Career
+Early life and career

-Wernitz was born in Schweinitz/Herzberg in the district of Wittenberg, a Province of Saxony, on 21 January 1921.
-Following flight training, he was posted to 3.
+Wernitz, nicknamed Pipifax (nonsense), was born on 21 January 1921 in Schweinitz/Herzberg in the district of Wittenberg, a Province of Saxony.
+He joined the Luftwaffe in late 1941 and following flight training, he was posted to 3.
 Staffel (3rd squadron) of Jagdgeschwader 54 (JG 54—54th Fighter Wing) in April 1943.
-At the time, JG 54 was based on the northern sector of the Eastern Front.

-Nicknamed Pipifax by his comrades, he claimed his first aerial victory on 2 May 1943 over a Lavochkin La-5 fighter aircraft near Pushkin during the Siege of Leningrad.
+The Staffel was commanded by Oberleutnant Franz Eisenach and subordinated to I. Gruppe (1st group) of JG 54 under command of Major Reinhard Seiler, flying the Focke-Wulf Fw 190.
+Seiler had just replaced Hauptmann Gerhard Koall who temporarily led the Gruppe after Major Hans Philipp was transferred to take command of Jagdgeschwader 1 (JG 1—1st Fighter Wing) fighting in Defence of the Reich.

+World War II

+World War II in Europe had begun on Friday, 1 September 1939 when German forces invaded Poland.
+In June 1941, German forces had launched Operation Barbarossa, the invasion of the Soviet Union.
+In April 1943, I. Gruppe of JG 54 was based at Krasnogvardeysk, present-day Gatchina, located approximately 45 km south-south-west of Leningrad on the northern sector of the Eastern Front.
+Here on 2 May, Wernitz claimed his first aerial victory.
+In support of 18th Army during the Siege of Leningrad, a Rotte, a flight of two aircraft, from 3.
+Staffel was scrambled shortly before 17:00 and intercepted a formation of Lavochkin La-5 fighter aircraft near Pushkin.
+In this encounter, Wernitz claimed a La-5 shot down.

 On combat missions, he frequently flew as wingman to Otto Kittel, Hermann Schleinhege and Günther Scheel.

 Wernitz claimed his 82nd aerial victory, a Petlyakov Pe-2 shot down on 28 August 1944.
 He then fell ill in September.
 During his convalescence, Feldwebel (Sergeant) Wernitz, was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 29 October 1944, and the German Cross in Gold (Deutsches Kreuz in Gold) on 1 January 1945.
 He returned to his unit in early February 1945, which at the time was fighting in the Courland Pocket.
 He was then appointed Staffelführer (squadron leader) of 3.
 Staffel of JG 54 and claimed 19 further aerial victories, including eight on 8 March 1945.
 On 26 March 1945, Wernitz was credited with his 100th aerial victory.
 He was the 100th Luftwaffe pilot to achieve the century mark.

+Later life

 Following World War II, Wernitz served in the German Air Force of the Federal Republic of Germany, retiring with the rank of Oberstleutnant (Lieutenant Colonel).
 He died on 23 December 1980.